marcusvilete/humble-3d-animations/README.md

 This is another very humble experiment i built while studying basic computer graphics.

+This time i am struggling on skinning meshes and then animating them.

-The model, skinning information and animation are loaded from a glft file...
+Models and animations are loaded from a GLTF file.

+To be continued...